 - Find a support group local to you

 Your clinical nurse specialist (CNS) may also be able to put you in touch with others locally.
-Most hospitals will also have links with a local cancer support centre, such as Maggie's or Macmillan, which might offer a range of mental health support for free.
+Most hospitals will also have links with a local cancer support centre, such as Maggie's or Macmillan, which often offer a range of mental health support for free.